 - For the cream filling: Using a handheld or stand mixer fitted with a whisk attachment, beat the heavy cream until stiff peaks form, about 3 minutes.
 Set aside.
 In the same mixing bowl (no need to wipe completely clean), beat the mascarpone for 1 minute on medium-high speed.
 Add the confectioners’ sugar, vanilla extract, and vanilla bean on medium speed just until combined.
 Do not over-mix because mascarpone can begin to separate.
 Fold in the whipped cream.
 Spread into cooled crust.
 Refrigerate until ready to garnish with fruit or garnish right away.

 - Garnish the tart with fresh fruit.
 Whisk the optional glaze ingredients together, warm for about 15 seconds in the microwave, then brush on top of the fruit.
 Slice and enjoy!
 Leftovers keep well in the refrigerator for a few days.

-Make ahead tips: Prepare the crust through step 3 and refrigerate for up to 2 days or freeze for up to 3 months.
+- Make Ahead & Freezing Instructions: Prepare the crust through step 3 and refrigerate for up to 2 days or freeze for up to 3 months.
 Thaw overnight in the refrigerator then let sit at room temperature until easily rollable.
 You can also prepare and bake the crust, then let the crust cool in the pan to room temperature.
 Put the tart in the freezer for about 1 hour to let it firm up, then wrap it in plastic and freeze it for up to a month.
 When ready to serve, unwrap the crust and let it thaw before filling and decorating.
 The mascarpone cream can also be prepared ahead and refrigerated for up to 3 days before using.

 - Crust adapted from Baking Illustrated.